 Great all-around studded tire

 This is the original studded fat bike tire and remains one of the best!
 If you’re looking for a tire that can do it all, look no further.
-The 45NRTH Dilliger is a fast rolling tire with a large number of studs and side lugs optimized for cornering.
+The 45NRTH Dilliger is a fast-rolling tire with a large number of studs and side lugs optimized for cornering.
 As such, it’s a great all-around tire.
-This is probably your best bet if you’re looking for a racing tire.
+The Dillinger also makes a great racing tire.
 The medium-sized lugs mean the tire will roll fast, and 250+ concave studs provide exceptional grip in icy conditions.
-These tires are tubeless ready and available for 26 and 27.5 inch wheels.
+These tires are tubeless-ready and available for 26 and 27.5 inch wheels.
 They come in 4 and 5 inch widths.

 Vee SnowShoe XL